This post may contain affiliate links.

 Best Places to Shop for Fake Plants

-Not only does Ikea have a smart mix of simple staples and affordable yet trendy items, but it also has a great selection of artificial plants.
-Their selection starts as low as $.99 with plant garlands to large fig trees.
-You can also swap out the original plant pot for one of their more thoughtful and modern pots that come in all shapes and colors.
+Ikea offers a smart mix of simple staples and affordable, trendy items, along with a great selection of artificial plants.
+Their range starts as low as $.99, featuring everything from plant garlands to large fig trees.

 Ross Dress for Less